Side Determination and Fragment Identification

 Human osteons are characterised by a specific morphology.
 They are roughly circular in cross-section, ranging from 150 to 350 micrometres in mean diameter (most between 200 and 300 micrometres), with a central Haversian canal of 20 to 70 micrometres diameter.
 The lamellar structure (the concentric rings of collagen around the Haversian canal) is visible under polarised light as alternating bright and dark rings.
 The cement line (the boundary between the osteon and the surrounding interstitial bone) is smooth to slightly scalloped.
 Secondary osteons (those that have replaced earlier bone) have scalloped cement lines and slightly smaller diameters than primary osteons.

 Non-human osteons differ systematically.
 Deer and bovid bone has elongated, elliptical osteons with irregular cement lines, reflecting the plexiform microstructure visible at lower magnification.
 Pig bone has a microstructure that is closer to human than most other domestic animals: its osteons are roughly circular and overlap dimensionally with human osteons.
-Pig bone is the most common cause of false positives in non-human histological examination, particularly from fragmentary cremated bone, which is why pig bone is used in forensic research as the best non-human proxy for human burning experiments.
-In a courtroom context, a histological opinion distinguishing human from pig bone on a cremated fragment requires a stronger qualification than distinguishing human from deer.
+Pig bone is the most common cause of false positives in non-human histological examination, particularly from fragmentary cremated bone; pig bone is routinely used in forensic research as the closest non-human proxy for human burning experiments.
+A histological opinion distinguishing human from pig bone on a cremated fragment accordingly requires stronger qualification than distinguishing human from deer.
 Dog bone osteons are typically smaller and more irregularly arranged than human.
 Bird bone, in the cortical regions where it exists, may have osteons but they are much smaller and the overall pattern reflects avian bone microstructure, which is distinct.

 Osteon population density (the number of complete osteons per square millimetre of cortex) correlates with age in the adult skeleton.
 The Kerley 1965 method and its subsequent revisions (including the Ahlqvist-Damsten 1969 revision and the Stout-Paine 1992 short-bone method) quantify osteon density, osteon fragmentation, and non-Haversian canal percentage across the cortex of a long-bone cross-section to estimate age at death.
 The method is most reliable for skeletons in the 20 to 60 year age range and carries a 95 per cent confidence interval of approximately 10 to 12 years on either side of the point estimate.
 In the UK, histological age estimation has been used in cold-case investigations where the skeleton is too degraded for morphological age estimation (the pubic symphysis and sternal rib ends are absent or damaged).
 In India, histological osteon-counting is practised at the AIIMS New Delhi department of forensic medicine and has been cited in court as a corroborating age indicator.